UAT-LITE: Inference-Time Uncertainty-Aware Attention for Pretrained Transformers: Cross-Model Scaling Analysis

-The strongest gain is observed for BERT-base on SQuAD, where ECE decreases by \textbf{52\%} (0.130 $\rightarrow$ 0.062).
-This result is particularly significant because SQuAD contains both answerable and unanswerable questions, making it highly sensitive to epistemic uncertainty.
-The large improvement indicates that uncertainty-weighted attention enables the model to better recognize ambiguity during evidence aggregation rather than producing overconfident predictions.
+Across the evaluated settings, \ours reduces ECE for most pretrained backbones, yielding an average relative improvement of approximately \textbf{32\%} (Table~\ref{tab:cross_model_summary}).
+The largest gain is observed for BERT-base on SQuAD, where ECE decreases by \textbf{52\%} (0.130 $\rightarrow$ 0.062).
+Because SQuAD contains both answerable and unanswerable questions, it places substantial demands on ambiguity recognition and confidence estimation.
+The large improvement in this setting suggests that uncertainty-weighted attention helps the model better calibrate predictions when evidence aggregation is uncertain.

-In domain-specialized settings, BioBERT on PubMedQA achieves a \textbf{40\%} reduction in ECE, suggesting that uncertainty-aware attention is especially beneficial for long, evidence-dense biomedical text that requires integrating information across multiple sentences.
-ClinicalBERT on MedQA shows a \textbf{25\%} improvement, indicating that the method remains effective even for fact-oriented medical question answering, although gains are smaller due to relatively strong baseline calibration.
+Domain-specialized models also benefit, although to different degrees.
+BioBERT on PubMedQA shows a \textbf{40\%} reduction in ECE, suggesting that uncertainty-aware attention is useful for evidence-dense biomedical text.
+ClinicalBERT on MedQA shows a \textbf{25\%} improvement, indicating that the method remains effective in fact-oriented medical question answering, although the gain is smaller than in some other settings.
+By contrast, RoBERTa-base on MNLI shows only a marginal \textbf{2\%} improvement.
+MNLI is a high-resource benchmark with strong pretrained representations and a relatively well-calibrated baseline, leaving less room for further gains.
+SciBERT on SQuAD similarly shows a modest \textbf{10\%} reduction, suggesting that pretraining on specialized scientific corpora may already capture some task-relevant uncertainty structure.

-By contrast, RoBERTa-base on MNLI exhibits only a marginal \textbf{2\%} improvement.
-MNLI is a large, high-resource dataset with strong pretrained representations and comparatively well-calibrated baselines, leaving limited room for additional calibration gains.
-SciBERT on SQuAD similarly shows a modest \textbf{10\%} reduction, suggesting that pretraining on highly specialized scientific corpora may already encode task-relevant uncertainty patterns.
+Taken together, these results indicate that the calibration benefits of \ours transfer across multiple BERT-derived backbones and application domains, with the largest gains arising in settings characterized by greater ambiguity or less favorable baseline calibration.